-So you’ve found a house that you think will fit your lifestyle, and you’re ready to make an offer.
+So after a period of house hunting, you’ve found a home that you think will fit your lifestyle, and you’re ready to make an offer.
 Obviously, you want to come in with a bid competitive enough to land the place, but not overpay.
 So how do you know whether to come in high or low against the list price — or if the list price is exactly where your offer should be?

 What goes into a home’s value or price?